upbound/docs/content/xp-arch-framework/interface-integrations/policy-engines.md

 This section is under construction - stay tuned for additional guidance and best practices for integrating policy engines with Crossplane.
 {{< /hint >}}

 An effective way to manage Crossplane is to enforce governance through policies.
-Any Kubernetes-compatible policy engine–-such as [Open Policy Agent Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/) or [Kyverno](https://github.com/kyverno/kyverno)–-can be installed alongside Crossplane.
+Any Kubernetes-compatible policy engine--such as [Open Policy Agent Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/) or [Kyverno](https://github.com/kyverno/kyverno)--can be installed alongside Crossplane.
 This allows users to write custom policies to enforce against Crossplane resources.

 ## Kyverno